StockNews.com Begins Coverage on American National Bankshares (NASDAQ:AMNB)

-StockNews.com assumed coverage on shares of American National Bankshares (NASDAQ:AMNB – Free Report) in a research report sent to investors on Tuesday morning.
+StockNews.com initiated coverage on shares of American National Bankshares (NASDAQ:AMNB – Free Report) in a research report report published on Wednesday.
 The firm issued a sell rating on the financial services provider’s stock.

-American National Bankshares (NASDAQ:AMNB – Get Free Report) last posted its earnings results on Tuesday, January 23rd.
-The financial services provider reported $0.38 EPS for the quarter, missing analysts’ consensus estimates of $0.69 by ($0.31).
-American National Bankshares had a net margin of 18.88% and a return on equity of 7.97%.
-The business had revenue of $36.27 million during the quarter.
-Equities analysts expect that American National Bankshares will post 2.6 EPS for the current year.
+American National Bankshares (NASDAQ:AMNB – Get Free Report) last announced its earnings results on Tuesday, January 23rd.
+The financial services provider reported $0.38 EPS for the quarter, missing the consensus estimate of $0.69 by ($0.31).
+American National Bankshares had a return on equity of 7.97% and a net margin of 18.88%.
+The business had revenue of $36.27 million for the quarter.
+Research analysts forecast that American National Bankshares will post 2.6 EPS for the current fiscal year.

+In other American National Bankshares news, EVP Jeffrey W. Farrar sold 651 shares of the stock in a transaction on Friday, January 19th.
+The shares were sold at an average price of $47.03, for a total value of $30,616.53.
+Following the completion of the sale, the executive vice president now owns 9,887 shares in the company, valued at $464,985.61.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In other news, SVP Rhonda P. Joyce sold 630 shares of the firm’s stock in a transaction dated Friday, January 19th.
+The shares were sold at an average price of $47.03, for a total transaction of $29,628.90.
+Following the completion of the sale, the senior vice president now owns 16,688 shares in the company, valued at approximately $784,836.64.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Jeffrey W. Farrar sold 651 shares of the firm’s stock in a transaction dated Friday, January 19th.
+The stock was sold at an average price of $47.03, for a total transaction of $30,616.53.
+Following the sale, the executive vice president now owns 9,887 shares of the company’s stock, valued at approximately $464,985.61.
+The disclosure for this sale can be found here.
+Corporate insiders own 3.95% of the company’s stock.

-Institutional investors have recently modified their holdings of the company.
-BlackRock Inc. grew its stake in American National Bankshares by 3.6% during the 2nd quarter.
-BlackRock Inc. now owns 760,979 shares of the financial services provider’s stock worth $22,053,000 after purchasing an additional 26,429 shares in the last quarter.
-FJ Capital Management LLC grew its stake in American National Bankshares by 39.5% during the 2nd quarter.
-FJ Capital Management LLC now owns 614,028 shares of the financial services provider’s stock worth $17,795,000 after purchasing an additional 173,902 shares in the last quarter.
-Vanguard Group Inc. grew its stake in American National Bankshares by 3.6% during the 4th quarter.
-Vanguard Group Inc. now owns 519,529 shares of the financial services provider’s stock worth $25,327,000 after purchasing an additional 17,899 shares in the last quarter.
-Dimensional Fund Advisors LP grew its stake in American National Bankshares by 1.9% during the 2nd quarter.
-Dimensional Fund Advisors LP now owns 477,278 shares of the financial services provider’s stock worth $13,831,000 after purchasing an additional 8,919 shares in the last quarter.
-Finally, Bank of New York Mellon Corp grew its stake in American National Bankshares by 293.2% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 242,412 shares of the financial services provider’s stock worth $9,197,000 after purchasing an additional 180,767 shares in the last quarter.
-42.37% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the stock.
+Lazard Asset Management LLC acquired a new stake in shares of American National Bankshares during the 1st quarter worth about $27,000.
+UBS Group AG lifted its stake in shares of American National Bankshares by 103.8% during the 3rd quarter.
+UBS Group AG now owns 1,392 shares of the financial services provider’s stock worth $45,000 after buying an additional 709 shares during the last quarter.
+Citigroup Inc. lifted its stake in shares of American National Bankshares by 154,000.0% during the 2nd quarter.
+Citigroup Inc. now owns 3,082 shares of the financial services provider’s stock worth $89,000 after buying an additional 3,080 shares during the last quarter.
+ORG Partners LLC bought a new position in American National Bankshares during the third quarter worth about $92,000.
+Finally, BNP Paribas Arbitrage SA increased its position in American National Bankshares by 47.2% during the second quarter.
+BNP Paribas Arbitrage SA now owns 4,052 shares of the financial services provider’s stock worth $140,000 after acquiring an additional 1,299 shares during the period.
+Institutional investors and hedge funds own 42.37% of the company’s stock.

 About American National Bankshares